CaelRowley/brickblock-frontend/README.md

 Developers are required to work locally on a new branch.

-When making a merge request into the 'development' CircleCI will trigger a 'build' job that will build the project, check linting, run flow, and run the tests.
+When making a merge request into the 'development' branch, CircleCI will trigger a 'build' job that will build the project, check linting, run flow, and run the tests.
 The merge request will be rejected if these checks fail.

 After merging a 'deployToDevelopment' job will trigger which will deploy the app to https://brickblock-frontend-develop.herokuapp.com